-Note: It follows logically that no one shall restrict the births of girls in favor of the births of boys.
-The cultural practices of the Chinese and a number of other cultures do this, and it is immoral.
+Note: It follows logically that no one should restrict the births of girls in favor of the births of boys.
+The cultural practices of the Chinese and a number of other cultures do this, and it is immoral/unethical.

-Couples who commit to raising a child shall also commit themselves to the sanctity and full duration of that task.
+Couples who commit to raising a child should also commit themselves to the sanctity and full duration of that task.

-Couples who commit to raising a child shall not commit adultery, because it threatens the stability of the child’s family.
+Couples who commit to raising a child should not commit adultery, because it threatens the stability of the child’s family.

-A major shortcoming of the Torah’s Ten Commandments is that they say nothing about morality within the family; nothing prohibiting spousal abuse or child labor.
+A major Shortcoming of the Torah’s Ten Commandments is that while they say, “Honor your father and mother,” they say nothing prohibiting spousal abuse or child labor.

-And Jesus said virtually nothing about parenting or the importance of the family, except “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
+A major Shortcoming of Christianity is that Jesus said nothing about parenting or the importance of the family, except “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
 (Matthew 19:14 New International Version.)
-In Christianity, nearly all the morality of family relationships had to be supplied after Christ’s death, as we first see in the Letters of St. Paul.
+In Christianity, nearly all the ethical morality of family relationships had to be supplied after Jesus’ death, as we first see in the Letters of St. Paul.